An Echocardiogram or ‘Echo’ is an Ultrasound of your heart.

 The results of your Echocardiogram will be sent directly to your referring Doctor.
 Please ensure you book a timely follow-up appointment to discuss your results with them.

-We Bulk Bill Echocardiograms for Pensioner and Health Care Card Holders.
+We Bulk Bill Echocardiograms for Pensioner and Health Care Card Holders*, other patients incur a GAP.
 For other patients there is a private fee for this scan.

 Please ask for a quote at the time of booking.